Revised: January 20, 2016 (meaning of “Jiguccati” in the Girimananda Sutta).

 - In most rebirths the suffering is great, and in some there is happiness (human, deva and brahma realms), but such “good rebirths” are encountered very rarely.
 The Buddha said that the lowest four realms are the “home base” for the living beings; they may visit other realms once-in-a-while, but always have to come back and spend most time in the home base.

-1. This is another key sutta in the Tipitaka that describes anicca in the deepest sense.
+1. Girimananda Sutta (AN 10.60) is another key sutta in the Tipitaka that describes anicca in the deepest sense.
 The Buddha delivered this sutta to Ven.
 Ananda (for him to recite to Ven.
 Girimananda who was in pain due to an ailment).
 Here is a key phrase (in the middle of the sutta):

 - “Atti” is “bone”.
 A dog really enjoys chewing a bone.
 But a bone has no nutrition or taste.
 Most of the time, the dog’s gum starts bleeding and that is what it tastes.
 But the dog does not realize that and values a bone very highly.

-“Kenassu bandathi loko? kissa vinayaya muccati? kissassa vippahanena, sabba jindati bandanthi?
+“Kenassu bandati loko? kissa vinayaya muccati? kissassa vippahanena, sabba jindati bandanthi?

 Iccaya bandathi loko, icca vinayäya muccathi, iccaya vipahanena, sabban jindathi bandanthi“